tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## SAP Change and Transport System (CTS)

-This plug-in is designed to interact with the SAP Change and Transport System.    **Technical Support:** The SAP CTS
+This plug-in is designed to interact with the SAP Change and Transport System.    **Technical Support:** The SAP CTS plug-in is an open source project that is fully supported by UrbanCode Development.
+If you have any issues with the plug-in, do not hesitate to create a formal PMR.
+However, for small issues or use case questions, we encourage users to create an issue on GitHub.
+Creating an issue there will allow you to speak directly to the developers and other SAP CTS plug-in users.
+Please note, if you build a new plug-in locally, support will not be able to assist you.
+If you wish for your changes to become supported by UrbanCode Development, submit a pull request on GitHub.

 ---